 Students may see the school counselor at any time just by stopping in the guidance office between classes.
 Parents are welcome to stop or call if they are in need of information or assistance.

-Mary Ann George, Guidance Counselor Renee Bednarski, Guidance Secretary
+Mary Ann George, School Counselor Renee Bednarski, Guidance Secretary